 A decline in equity markets may adversely affect Aegon Schadeverzekering's profitability and shareholders' equity.
 Declining market values of equity investments constitutes a risk only for Aegon but not for its customers.
-The existence of direct equity risk is very limited, as defined by Aegon Schadeverzekering's Risk policies
+Direct equity risk is very limited, as defined by Aegon Schadeverzekering's Risk policies.